 - a.
-Subject to additional arrangements provided for in applicable programme specific requirements, a student whose academic performance is unsatisfactory may be given a written warning by the executive dean concerned, alerting the student to the implications of unsatisfactory academic progress for the completion of the study programme, and providing a basis for the lecturer or programme leader concerned to review the unsatisfactory progress with the student, and for referral for appropriate support, including academic advice, supplemental instruction and study counselling (A-Rule 1.15.2). - b.
-If students of a specific year level in a curricula have to repeat one or more modules from a previous year level in a curriculum, the following rules are applicable: - i. the total amount of credits of the modules which students are allowed to register for are stipulated in A-Rules 1.16.1;
+A student whose academic performance is unsatisfactory must be given a written warning, alerting the student to the implications of unsatisfactory academic progress for the completion of the study programme.
+The written warning aims at providing a basis to review the unsatisfactory academic progress of the student, and for referral for appropriate support, including academic advice, supplemental instruction and study counselling (A-Rule 1.14.2). - b.
+If students of a specific year level in a curricula have to repeat one or more modules from a previous year level in a curriculum, the following rules are applicable: - i. the total amount of credits of the modules which students are allowed to register for are stipulated in A-Rules 1.15.1; - ii. the student must make sure that no timetable clashes are brought about thereby; - iii. if timetable clashes develop as a result of modules that have to be repeated, the modules should then be taken in the following years because no exemption from class attendance will be granted in the event of timetable clashes: and

-- ii. the student must make sure that no timetable clashes are brought about thereby; - iii. if timetable clashes develop as a result of modules that have to be repeated, the modules should then be taken in the following years because no exemption from class attendance will be granted in the event of timetable clashes; and - iv. if a student fails to complete modules from a particular year level of the curriculum for which he/she is enrolled in the prescribed minimum period, and the modules of the relevant year level have been amended in the meantime, the executive dean may decide that the student be required to complete the relevant year level as published in the latest edition of the yearbook.
+- iv. if a student fails to complete modules from a particular year level of the curriculum for which he/she is enrolled in the prescribed minimum period, and the modules of the relevant year level have been amended in the meantime, the executive dean may decide that the student be required to complete the relevant year level as published in the latest edition of the yearbook.
 This means that if the student needs to repeat a module which has in the meantime been replaced by another module in the curriculum, the executive dean may decide that the student needs to take the latter module. - c.
-The school director must monitor the academic progress of students who have received warning letters (A-Rule 1.15.3). - d.
-A student who fails to comply to the progression requirements provided for in A-Rule 1.16.1 does not automatically qualify to continue study in the programme concerned (A-Rule 1.16.2). - e.
-The Faculty Management Committee (Examination Committee) review the academic records of all students to determine the students' compliance with the progression requirements (A-Rule 1.16.3). - f.
-Students who did not comply to the progression requirements will be referred to the Student Counselling and Development Department.
+The school must monitor the academic progress of students who have received warning letters (A-Rule 1.14.3). - d.
+A student who fails to comply to the progression requirements provided for in A-Rule 1.15.1 does not automatically qualify to continue study in the programme concerned (A-Rule 1.15.2). - e.
+The Examination Committee review the academic records of all students to determine the students' compliance with the progression requirements (A-Rule 1.15.4). - f.
+Students who did not comply to the progression requirements will be referred to Student Counselling and Development.

-HSC.1.11 EXTENSION OF STUDY PERIOD
+HSC.1.11 EXTENSION OF PERIOD OF STUDY (A-RULE 1.16)